Tropical weather: What to know as Henri heads up north

 Right now, it’s looking like New York’s Long Island and southern New England — particularly Connecticut.
 If it makes landfall in New York, that would be the first time the state’s sustained a direct hit during a hurricane season since 2012′s Superstorm Sandy — the effects of which are still plaguing New York.

+JE M’APPELLE HENRI — WHY DO I SHARE A NAME WITH A STORM?

+These storms have human names courtesy the World Meteorological Association, which draws up a list of 21 names for each Atlantic hurricane season.

-SO WHAT ARE THE CONDITIONS NEEDED FOR AN HENRI (OR BOB)?
+SO WHAT ARE THE CONDITIONS NEEDED FOR AN HENRI (OR BOB OR GLORIA)?

 There are two ingredients needed for a storm to track this far up north: a tropical system itself and steering currents.
 Most tropical systems in the northern hemisphere run out or recur before they can make their way north, according to the National Weather Service.